Dr. Aage Møller

 Møller is a member of the editorial board of several other international journals.
 He is chairman of the board of the international research organization Tinnitus Research Initiative (TRI) Foundation, located in Regensburg, Germany.

-Møller earned his PhD and doctorate in medical science at the Karolinska Institute in Stockholm, Sweden.
+Møller earned his PhD in medical science at the Karolinska Institute in Stockholm, Sweden.

 The University of Texas System supports the professorship.